These are 2 common Head Lice Treatments that use poison.

-One of the ways in which head lice are sometimes treated is by using some kind of poison.
+One of the ways in which head lice are sometimes treated is by using poison, usually some form of permethrin.
 The reasoning is that the easiest way to deal with the head lice problem is to apply something to the head which will kill them outright.

 A medical issue which comes up when you are dealing with head lice is the problem of possible infection – over the weeks of a head lice infestation the repeated biting of the skin on the scalp, as well as the effects of constant scratching, can open up the blood vessels and tissues of the head and make it possible for an infection to invade the body and develop from the scalp.

 Sometimes the effect that a poison has in triggering a person’s allergies can be a greater problem than the irritation from the head lice themselves, so you need to take care to make sure that you do not use a product which will worsen your situation, instead of making things better.